arsen-y/tg-universal-bot/README.md

 ### Global Objects

 Global objects (such as the OpenAI client or MySQL client) are located in the `index.ts` file.
-These objects can be easily imported into any part of the application, or you can create a separate classes for them if needed.
+These objects can be easily imported into any part of the application, or you can create a separate classes for them if you want to increase the level of abstraction.

 ### Middleware System